Gorresio/python-easysafenetwork/README.md

 # Python Framework for High Level Socket with Symmetric Encryption (AES256)

-**easysafenetwork** is a simple library/framework for develop network applications in a simple way.
+**easysafenetwork** is a simple library/framework for develop network applications with TCP protocol in a simple way.

 Feature:
 - High level socket method (implementation of *sendall* and *recvall*)
-- AES256 encryption
+- AES256 encryption of payload
 - Simple customization